-Please see the attached summary on page 15 for recent changes to the commercial menhaden fishery in New Jersey.
-Consult the Division's website or call 609-748-2020 for updates/changes.
+Please see the attached summary on page 16 for the commercial menhaden fishery regulations in New Jersey.
+Consult the Division's website or call 609-748-2020 for updates.

 BLACK DRUM

 Commercial fishermen should be aware that an annual black drum quota of 65,000 pounds is in effect for New Jersey.
 A vessel shall not possess or land and a dealer shall not accept from any person or vessel greater than 10,000 pounds in any one day.